FranciscoNabas/WindowsUtils/README.md

 # WindowsUtils

 **WindowsUtils** is a PowerShell module designed to make easier the administration of Windows computers.
-The module consists in a library written in C++/CLI which contains the main functions, and the .NET wrapper, and an utilities-library written in C#.
+The module consists in a library written in C++/CLI which contains the main functions, and the .NET wrapper.
 To get information on how to use it, use **Get-Help _Cmdlet-Name_ -Full**.

 - [WindowsUtils](#windowsutils)